enkidevs/curriculum/sql/dql/basic-queries/where-2.md

 WHERE NOT name = 'Charmander';
 ```

-This statement shows all rows **except** for the one where name is equal to `'Charmander'`.
-In our case, this query would return all our records (rows) as we do not have any entries with the `name` `'Charmander'`.
+This statement shows all rows **except** for the one where the name is equal to `'Charmander'`.
+In our case, this query would return all our records (rows) as we do not have any entries that would be filtered by that condition.

 You can also use parenthesis to construct complex expressions, like so: